Reference Entry

 summary,tags, orapi. - Replace

-- Add vectors for semantic search or related-content features.
+- Add dense vectors for semantic search or related-content features.

 - Serialize the index at build time and load it in the browser.